Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 MTH 151 College Algebra (3 Credits)

-Study of basic algebra stressing fundamental concepts and reasoning used in mathematics and the sciences.
-Emphasis on skills necessary for the calculus sequences.
-Topics include algebraic operations, equations and inequalities, graphs and functions, polyn
+This course emphasizes the study of basic algebra, stressing fundamental concepts and reasoning used in mathematics and the sciences.
+Students are expected to bring to the course knowledge of the essentials of elementary and intermediate algebra.
+Emphasis is placed on those skills necessary for calculus sequences.

 MTH 151B College Algebra for Biology Majors (3 Credits)